ecmwf/hda/demos/README.md

-To run the demo, first make sure the file `$HOME/.hdarc` exists with the URL to the API end point and your user annd password:
+To run the demo, first make sure the file `$HOME/.hdarc` exists with the URL to the API end point and your user and password:

 ```yaml
 url: https://api.wekeo.eu/v1/databroker